-If your ductwork or furnace starts to make noises, you will want to make sure this is corrected as soon as possible.
-If you hear a loud and sudden bang or boom, it’s probably due to a buildup of gas and a delayed ignition.
-This is similar to what may happen if you leave the propane gas grill on for too long before igniting it.
-There are different reasons for why you may have a delayed ignition, dirty, clogged burners are causing a delayed ignition.
+If your electric furnace is making loud rumbling noise, it is probably due to buildup of gas and delayed ignition.
+A common reason for the delay is having burners that are clogged with dirt.
 When your furnace finally lights, the gas build-up in the combustion chamber creates a loud bang or boom that reverberates throughout your home.
 There is an unbalanced air-to-fuel ratio.
 If there is too much air, or too little gas, this could be causing your gas to build up, leading to the resulting explosion.

 A rumbling furnace noise can indicate a serious problem with your motor bearings, gas burners, or pilot light.
 A house-shaking rumbling on the other hand could be due to unburnt fuel in your combustion chamber that burns even after your furnace shuts off.
 If this is happening, then you could be putting your family at risk of carbon monoxide poisoning.

 If you are hearing a rattling furnace noise before your blower turns on, this could be due to a cracked heat exchanger.
 A cracked heat exchanger is a serious furnace problem that should not be neglected.
 It is the number one cause of carbon monoxide leaks from your furnace.
 If you hear a rattling sound before your blower comes on, immediately turn your furnace off.
 If you hear a rattling sound after your blower comes on, this could be due to loose ductwork connections.

 Furnace turning on